Skip to main content

 }, []);

-The zen garden is built with modern tools (Astro for the site, React for the interactive components) but embraces the spirit of the early web - when people built things just because they were fun to build and share.
+The zen garden is built with modern tools (Astro for the site, React for the interactive components) but embraces the spirit of the early web, when people built things just because they were fun to build and share.
+Same instinct as Cabeça de Queijo.

 You can visit the digital Zen garden and create your own peaceful space.
-There’s no right or wrong way to use it - just like a real Zen garden, it’s about the process of creation and the moment of tranquility it provides.
+There’s no right or wrong way to use it.
+Just like a real Zen garden, it’s about the process of creation, not the result.

 For more inspiration on creative web experiences, I highly recommend checking out: